jkphl/micrometa/doc/index.md

 $value = $item->getValue();
 ```

+Unavailable aspects return `null` as their value.

 ##### Item types

 An item has one more **types**.
-Item types can be represented as strings but are in fact [IRI](#iris) objects consisting of a name and a profile strings (denoting the vocabulary they belong to):
+Item types can be represented as strings, but are in fact [IRI](#iris) objects made up of a name and a profile string (denoting the vocabulary they belong to):

 ```php
 use Jkphl\Micrometa\Ports\Item\Item;